saurabheights/saurabheights.github.io/content/articles/blog-04-Add-reference-support.md

 Create a BibTeX file (e.g., `content/reference.bib`) with our references.
 The path should match the `PUBLICATIONS_SRC` setting.

-For example, let’s cite the references used in the ROAR (Remove And Retrain) paper:
+To given an example, I will show the references used in the [ROAR (Remove and Retrain) repository](https://github.com/saurabheights/roar) built for ranking different interpretability methods:

 ```bibtex
 @inproceedings{khakzar2021criticalpathways,
   title={Neural Response Interpretation through the Lens of Critical Pathways},